-US, EU will announce global pledge to reduce planet-warming methane emissions on Friday
+Biden announces global goal to reduce planet-warming methane emissions

-(CNN)The United States and European Union will announce on Friday a global pledge to reduce emissions of methane -- a potent greenhouse gas -- according to a senior Biden administration official.
+(CNN)President Joe Biden announced the United States and European Union have launched a global pledge to reduce emissions of methane -- a potent greenhouse gas -- by nearly 30% by the end of the decade.

-The announcement would come on the same day that President Joe Biden and other world leaders hold a virtual, closed-door meeting on climate, ahead of a pivotal UN climate conference in Glasgow in November.
-That meeting is meant to raise climate ambition ahead of the Glasgow summit, the senior administration official told reporters on a Wednesday briefing call.
+Biden made the announcement Friday morning during the Major Economies Forum, a virtual, closed-door meeting with other world leaders on climate, ahead of a pivotal UN climate conference in Glasgow in November.
+The meeting is meant to raise climate ambition ahead of the Glasgow summit, a senior administration official recently told reporters.

-"We are grateful to be working with the European Union and partner countries towards a collective global goal, and I'd like to underscore that is a collective global goal to significantly reduce methane emissions," the official told CNN.
+"This will not only rapidly reduce the rate of global warming, but it will also produce a very valuable side benefit like improving public health and agricultural output," Biden said.
+"We're mobilizing support to help developing countries that join and pledge to do something significant."

-The US and EU are expected to announce they plan to cut methane emissions by nearly a third by 2030, based on 2020 levels, according to a Washington Post report which cited an EU official.
+Speaking on Friday, Biden called on world leaders to "bring to Glasgow our highest possible ambitions," citing the US's own goals aimed at curbing carbon emissions and his sweeping domestic economic agenda.

 With Earth rapidly warming, scientists say methane emissions need to be reduced fast.
 Charles Koven, a lead author of the UN climate change report published in August, told CNN this is due to methane's incredible warming power.
 Even though carbon dioxide stays in the atmosphere longer, methane is a much more potent greenhouse gas, trapping 25 times as much heat.

-Methane's short lifespan is why countries are targeting it to rapidly reduce greenhouse gas emissions and their impact.
+The US and EU finalized their pledge about a month ago, Shindell said, and are now trying to get other countries to commit to it.

-"Rapidly reducing methane emissions may be the single most effective strategy to keep the 1.5-degree limit in reach, in terms of near-term actions one can take," the senior administration official told CNN, adding that methane currently accounts for about half a degree of warming.
+Scientists say reducing methane emissions is the quickest way to slow global warming.
+For instance, if the world stopped emitting carbon dioxide tomorrow, Koven said, global temperatures wouldn't begin to cool for many years because of how long the gas stays in the atmosphere.
+Methane has a more potent warming effect, but it doesn't stay in the atmosphere as long as carbon dioxide.

-If the world stopped emitting carbon dioxide tomorrow, Koven said, global temperatures wouldn't begin to cool for many years because of how long the gas stays in the atmosphere.
-Reducing methane is the easiest knob to turn to change the path of global temperature in the next 10 years, he said.
+"Rapidly reducing methane emissions may be the single most effective strategy to keep the 1.5-degree limit in reach, in terms of near-term actions one can take," a senior Biden administration official told CNN recently, adding methane currently accounts for about half a degree of warming.

 Methane is the main component of natural gas, which powers close to 40% of the US electricity sector.
 It can enter the atmosphere through leaks from oil and natural gas wells, natural gas pipelines and the processing equipment itself.